cyanzhong/jsbox-docs/docs/en/uikit/dark-mode.md

 Please refer to Apple's [documentation](https://developer.apple.com/documentation/uikit/uiblureffectstyle) for more information.

+# WebView

+WebView has its own mechanism for Dark Mode, please refer to [WebKit docs](https://webkit.org/blog/8840/dark-mode-support-in-webkit/) for more information.

+Just a tip: for WebViews in JSBox, you need to set `props: opaque` to `false`, this can avoid the whitescreen for the initial loading.

 # Embrace Dark Mode

 In general, there are three things you should do: